strwythura

 2. Perform _entity resolution_ (ER) on PII extracted from the data graph.

-3. Use ER results to generate a semantic layer as a "backbone" for the KG.
+3. Blend the ER results into the semantic layer as a "backbone" for structuring the KG.

 **Lexical graph:**